 We found 11 online brokers that are appropriate for Trading Market Maker Investment Platforms.

-As someone who's spent years in the trading industry, I've come to appreciate how different broker models can impact a trader’s experience and few are more misunderstood than the Market Maker model.
-Unlike No Dealing Desk (NDD) brokers that connect traders directly to the interbank market, Market Maker brokers operate with a dealing desk, effectively becoming the counterparty to a trader’s position.
-This model can raise eyebrows, but when properly regulated and transparently managed, it offers valuable benefits, especially for retail traders.
+As someone who's spent years in the trading industry and still actively trading in 2026, I’ve come to appreciate how different broker models shape real outcomes, not just theory.
+Few are more misunderstood than the Market Maker model.
+Unlike No Dealing Desk brokers that connect traders directly to the interbank market, Market Maker brokers operate with a dealing desk and often take the other side of your trade.
+That used to concern me early on, but with today’s tighter regulation and transparency standards in 2026, I’ve seen firsthand that this model can work very efficiently for retail traders.

 Example: A trader opens a EUR/USD position during a major economic announcement and sees the spread remain at 1.5 pips, while the order is filled instantly even though other brokers show widening spreads or delays.